 There are two types of tickets.
 One is issued by a private lot (which is simply a parking fee) and one by a metro official (the real deal, court appearance and all).
 Both can be paid by mail or in person.
 You can additionally dispute you Metro ticket in court.

 If you get towed, call the tow-in lot at 615-862-7800 and they will give your directions, cost, and details on how to retrieve your vehicle.
 Normally the impound lot is open 24 hours a day.

 Getting Around Downtown Nashville

-Once you've secured a parking spot, you really don't have to worry about getting around downtown Nashville at all because there are several quick options which include, but not limited to jumping aboard the Music City Circuit and/or call one of the local taxi companies to get you to your final destination and back again.
+Once you've secured a parking spot, you really don't have to worry about getting around downtown Nashville at all because there are several quick options which include jumping aboard the Music City Circuit and/or calling one of the local taxi companies to get you to your final destination and back again.